This leaflet is a brief introduction to the practical considerations of living with epilepsy.

 - Street drugs.

-- Some medicines such as antidepressants, antipsychotic medication.
+- Some medicines such as antidepressants, and antipsychotic medication.

 - Lack of sleep, or tiredness.